PASAN121/python-cybersecurity-learning-toolkit/python/Port_scanner/README.md

 - ✅ **CLI-based input** — specify target IP and port range directly from the terminal
 - ✅ **Input validation** — verifies IPv4 address format and ensures a valid port range
 - ✅ **TCP Connect Scan** — uses `socket.connect_ex()` for reliable full-handshake detection
-- ✅ **Multithreaded scanning** — scans multiple ports concurrently for significant speed gains
+- ✅ **Concurrent scanning with ThreadPoolExecutor** — efficiently manages a pool of up to 100 worker threads for fast, scalable scanning
+- ✅ **Live progress tracking** — displays real-time scan progress (`completed/total`) in the terminal
 - ✅ **Banner grabbing** — attempts to read service banners from open ports for fingerprinting
 - ✅ **Structured results** — collects scan data as a list of dictionaries (`port`, `status`, `banner`)
 - ✅ **JSON reporting** — generates machine-readable output for integration with other tools